Pray and live for the Pope’s intentions

 Identity, Vision, Mission

-The AP is the Pope's Worldwide Prayer Network
+The Pope's Worldwide Prayer Network

 What are the sense and purpose of the pope's prayer intentions?